 - Stonebark.
 Gives your tank cooldown a bit more punch, as well as bringing it up more often.

 - Only useful for specific Mythic+ dungeons where tank damage is very high and bursty (Example: Ymiron in Maw of Souls, or Oakheart in Darkheart Thicket).

-- Weak for the current set of raids since other healers still possess better tank cooldowns, and you have to give up the powerful Flourish to pick it up.
+- Weak for the current set of raids since Ironbark is already a very strong tank cooldown, and you have to give up the powerful Flourish to pick it up.

 - Remember: It doesn’t increase the damage reduction, just the healing of the HoT’s on the target.

 - Flourish.
 Almost essential in a raid environment.
 Extends every HoT in your kit, including talents.

 - With a one minute cooldown you want to cast Flourish as often as possible, as it increases the HPM of almost all of your spells.